Clark v. Martinez: History

 On October 30, 2002, Martinez was granted petition by the United States District Court for the District of Oregon under Martinez v.
 Smith and was to be released at the digression of INS.
-Whereas Benitez was denied petition by the United States District Court for the Northern District of Florida under Benitez v.
+Benitez, meanwhile, was denied petition by the United States District Court for the Northern District of Florida under Benitez v.
 Wallis on July 11, 2002.
 These contracting interpretations of Zadvydas v.
 Davis led to the cases being consolidated by the United States Supreme Court.

 Mariel Boatlift 1980

 The Mariel Boatlift, was a series of boatlifts that took place from April 15 to October 31, 1980.
 The boatlift was responsible for the transport of 125,000 Cubans from the port of Mariel to southern Florida.
 Within this time frame Fidel Castro allowed any Cuban who wanted to leave and had a permit to do so through the Port of Mariel.
 The United States Coast Guard began to see numerous personal vessels flood out of Key West and Miami, Florida.
 The first flood out of the U.S. were 20–40 ft pleasure boats belonging to Cuban American's who had relatives in Cuba.
 By the 21st, a second flood of Cuban Americans attempting to rent or buy boats came.
 Not long after their departure for Mariel the Coast Guard began to receive distress calls and several search and rescue mission were required.